 5. Phase Doublers – Double Power Phases Without Doubling PWM Phases

-This is one characteristic that is usually found on modern motherboards, particularly those that feature top of the line phase power design i.e 12+2, 14+2 etc.
+This is one characteristic usually found on modern motherboards, particularly those that feature top-of-the-line phase power design, i.e., 12+2, 14+2, etc.

-Basically, the TRUE number of power phases for your VRMs are determined by the Pulse Width Modulator.
+The Pulse Width Modulator determines the TRUE number of power phases for your VRMs.

 However, when a Phase Doubler is used, you can essentially take a PWM with 4 phases and double it to 8 phases.
 Motherboards that use this technique specify it on their spec sheets.

-The amount of VRMs you have will still equal the total amount of power phases your motherboard True or Doubled doesn’t matter.
+The number of VRMs you have will still equal the number of power phases on your motherboard.
+True or Doubled doesn’t matter.

-True power phase VRM design is superior to doubled phased VRM design.
+Actual Power Phase VRM design is superior to doubled-phased VRM design.

-Doublers can reduce the overall cost of the motherboard and in certain situation they can be worth it.
-For instance if you have to choose between a 4+1 TRUE Phase Power design vs 8+2 DOUBLED Phase Power design, go for the latter.
+Doublers can reduce the overall cost of the motherboard, and in certain situations, they can be worth it.
+For instance, go for the latter if you must choose between a 4+1 TRUE Phase Power design and an 8+2 DOUBLED Phase Power design.

 6. Heat Sinks